-Employment of clinical psychologists nationwide is projected to grow by 19% between 2014 and 2024, as individuals seek counseling for family and marriage problems, addiction, depression and other mental health-related issues, the BLS reports.
+Employment of clinical psychologists nationwide is projected to grow by 19% through 2024, as individuals seek counseling for family and marriage problems, addiction, depression and other mental health-related issues, the BLS reports.

 After attaining a psychology degree, prospective clinical psychologists typically work toward a doctorate in psychology or a Doctor of Psychology (PsyD) from an accredited program.
 Coursework includes the study of psychopathology and personality, the APA notes.